A combinatorial proof of a symmetry for a refinement of the Narayana numbers: Abstract

 \section{Abstract}

-We investigate a tantalizing symmetry on Catalan objects.
+We establish a tantalizing symmetry of certain numbers refining the Narayana numbers.
 In terms of Dyck paths, this symmetry is interpreted in the following way: if $w_{n,k,m}$ is the number of Dyck paths of semilength $n$ with $k$ occurrences of $UD$ and $m$ occurrences of $UUD$, then $w_{2k+1,k,m}=w_{2k+1,k,k+1-m}$.
-We give two proofs of this symmetry: an algebraic proof using generating functions, and a combinatorial proof which makes heavy use of the cycle lemma and an alternate interpretation of the numbers $w_{n,k,m}$ using plane trees.
-In particular, our combinatorial proof expresses the numbers $w_{2k+1,k,m}$ in terms of Narayana numbers, and we generalize this to a relationship between the numbers $w_{n,k,m}$ and a family of generalized Narayana numbers due to Callan.
-Some further generalizations and applications of our combinatorial proofs are explored.
+We give a combinatorial proof of this fact, relying on the cycle lemma, and showing that the numbers $w_{2k+1,k,m}$ are multiples of the Narayana numbers.
+We prove a more general fact establishing a relationship between the numbers $w_{n,k,m}$ and a family of generalized Narayana numbers due to Callan.
+A closed-form expression for the even more general numbers $w_{n,k_{1},k_{2},\ldots , k_{r}}$ counting the semilength-$n$ Dyck paths with $k_{1}$ $UD$-factors, $k_{2}$ $UUD$-factors, $\ldots$ , and $k_{r}$ $U^{r}D$-factors is also obtained, as well as a more general form of the discussed symmetry for these numbers in the case when all rise runs are of certain minimal length.
 Finally, we investigate properties of the polynomials $W_{n,k}(t)= \sum_{m=0}^k w_{n,k,m} t^m$, including real-rootedness, $\gamma$-positivity, and a symmetric decomposition.